Maneuvering Characteristics Augmentation System: Background

 The 737 MAX's larger CFM LEAP-1B engines are fitted farther forward and higher up than in previous models.
 The aerodynamic effect of its nacelles contributes to the aircraft's tendency to pitch up at high angles of attack (AOA).
 The MCAS is intended to compensate in such cases, modeling the pitching behavior of previous models, and meet a certain certification requirement, in order to enhance handling characteristics and thus minimizing the need for significant pilot retraining.

 The software code for the MCAS function and the computer for executing the software are built to Boeing's specifications by Collins Aerospace, formerly Rockwell Collins.

 As an automated corrective measure, the MCAS was given full authority to bring the aircraft nose down, and could not be overridden by pilot resistance against the control wheel as on previous versions of the 737.
 Following the Lion Air accident, Boeing issued an Operations Manual Bulletin (OMB) on November 6, 2018, to outline the many indications and effects resulting from erroneous AOA data and provided instructions to turn off the motorized trim system for the remainder of the flight, and trim manually instead.
 Until Boeing supplemented the manuals and training, pilots were unaware of the existence of MCAS due to its omission from the crew manual and no coverage in training.
 Boeing first publicly named and revealed the existence of MCAS on the 737 MAX in a message to airline operators and other aviation interests on November 10, 2018, twelve days after the Lion Air crash.

 Safety engineering and human factors

-As with any other equipment on board an aircraft, the FAA approves a functional "design assurance level" corresponding to the consequences of a failure, using the SAE International standards ARP4754 and ARP4761.
+As with any other equipment on board an aircraft, the FAA approves a functional "development assurance level" corresponding to the consequences of a failure, using the SAE International standards ARP4754 and ARP4761.
 MCAS was designated a "hazardous failure" system.
 This classification corresponds to failures causing "a large reduction in safety margins" or "serious or fatal injury to a relatively small number of the occupants", but nothing "catastrophic".

 The MCAS was designed with the assumption, approved by FAA, that pilots would react to an unexpected activation within three seconds.